aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-rtf/_index.md

                           <span itemprop="name"><b>What browser should I use to convert POTM?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">The online POTM to RTF converter is compatible with any modern web browser, including Google Chrome, Firefox, Opera, and Safari, among others.
-However, if you are working on a desktop application, you may want to consider using Aspose.Total POTM Conversion API, which is specifically designed for seamless integration with .NET applications.
+However, if you are working on a desktop application, you may want to consider using Aspose.Total POTM Conversion API, which is specifically designed for seamless integration with C++ applications.
 This API offers high-speed conversion and advanced features that can enhance the performance of your application.
 Additionally, it supports a wide range of file formats, making it a versatile solution for all your conversion needs.
 Whether you choose to use the online converter or the API, you can rest assured that your files are safe and secure throughout the conversion process.</span>
                       </div>
                   </li>
               </ul>